How to Create a PSR-4 Structure WordPress Plugin

 Passing WordPress coding standards

 In our case, we want to hide the error that the filenames are wrong.
-We’ll add in a simple rule to the file to tell it to ignore the filename standard.
+We’ll add a simple rule to the file to tell it to ignore the filename standard.

 <rule ref="WordPress-Core">